Gain significant advantages with internships, scholarships, special pre-law and honors classes, and off-campus programs in the U.S. and abroad

-The Pre-Law Scholars program is an outstanding opportunity offered to Communication Studies students through SMU’s acclaimed Dedman School of Law.
+The Pre-Law Scholars program is an outstanding opportunity offered to Corporate Communication and Public Affairs students through SMU’s acclaimed Dedman School of Law.
 Students coming into SMU with a pre-declared interest in law may be selected to participate in the pre-law program.
 If they complete their undergraduate degree and meet all of the pre-law scholars program requirements, they will be automatically admitted to SMU law.
-This one-hour course is taught by a Dedman law professor; the students enrolled in the course are issued a permission by Chair of the Division of Communications.
+This one-hour course is taught by a Dedman law professor.

-Communication honors scholarships are awarded each year to outstanding Communication Studies majors.
-The Douglas Bauer Incentive Scholarship Award and the Communication Studies Advisory Board Scholarship Award are competitive scholarships available to Communication Studies majors through an annual application process that takes place during the spring term.
+Communication honors scholarships are awarded each year to outstanding Corporate Communication and Public Affairs majors.
+The Douglas Bauer Incentive Scholarship Award and the Corporate Communication and Public Affairs Advisory Board Scholarship Award are competitive scholarships available to Corporate Communication and Public Affairs majors through an annual application process that takes place during the spring term.
 Awards apply to the following academic year.

 Additional scholarships may be available to SMU students.
 Read about SMU scholarships and Meadows scholarships.